LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 - `Next Song` `⌥` `]`
 - `Previous Song` `⌥` `[`

-.
 You may ask: "Why not use the dedicated media controls (F7, F8, F9) on the MacBook?
 Because if you're watching a youtube video, that's what they will control.
 It varies depending on what you're playing.
-[Download it](#)
+[Download it](https://www.raycast.com/thomas/spotify-controls)

 ### Google Translate

 > `Quick Translate` `Alias: t`

-Type in one language [EN, PT, ES, IT, FR] and receive translations in all languages instantly [Download it](#)
+Type in one language [EN, PT, ES, IT, FR] and receive translations in all languages instantly [Download it](https://www.raycast.com/gebeto/translate)

 ### Toothpick

 > `Manage Bluetooth Connections` `⌥` `B`

-Connect/disconnect from your Bluetooth devices.
-[Download it](#)
+Connect/disconnect from your Bluetooth devices faster.
+[Download it](https://www.raycast.com/VladCuciureanu/toothpick)

-### Image Tools

-Compress and convert images.
-Useful for converting that photo you AirDropped to PNG.
-[Download it](#)

 ## Surprising

 Extensions I didn't expect to exist and I use frequently.
-[Download it](#)

 ### Change Case

 What a gem.
 Change case reads your selected text and replaces it with changed casing: UPPERCASE, lowercase, kebab-case.
 You name it.
-[Download it](#)
+[Download it](https://www.raycast.com/erics118/change-case)

 ### Unsplash

 > `Search Images` `⌥` `U`

 Download and copy images the biggest stock photo archive in the internet.
-[Download it](#)
+[Download it](https://www.raycast.com/eggsy/unsplash)

-## Quirky

-Fun extensions I use once in a while.
+### Image Modification

+Compress and convert images.
+Useful for converting that photo you AirDropped to PNG.
+Like what even is a `.heic`.
+[Download it](https://www.raycast.com/HelloImSteven/sips)

 ### Premier League

 > `Show Table` `Alias: pl`

 Premier League table, fixtures and results.
 For the footy fanatic.
-[Download it](#)
+[Download it](https://www.raycast.com/anhthang/premier-league)

 ### Fancy text

-Create 𝓯𝓪𝓷𝓬𝔂 𝓽𝓮𝔁𝓽 in seconds with Raycast [Download it](#)
+Create 𝓯𝓪𝓷𝓬𝔂 𝓽𝓮𝔁𝓽 in seconds with Raycast [Download it](https://www.raycast.com/peduarte/fancy-text)

 ### Keyboard Lock

 Have you ever tried to clean your MacBook keyboard?
 I know you haven't.
 But if you accidentally drop some bread crumbs on it, just use this extension to deactivate your keyboard and clean them off.
-[Download it](#)
+[Download it](https://www.raycast.com/ike-gg/clean-keyboard)

 ### Get Youtube Thumbnail

 Let's say you just posted a video and want to share it on X. How do you get the thumbnail?
 Drop the link into this extension.
 Alternatively, visit the dozens of websites that do this and get flooded with ads.
-[Download it](#)
+[Download it](https://www.raycast.com/bensomething/youtube-thumbnail)

 ## Money Talks

-Let's talk about Raycast Pro
+Most of what you have read so far is **free** with the stock Raycast.
+So how do they make money?
+Let's talk about Raycast Pro.

+Raycast has a simple subscription model, which you can learn more about [here](https://www.raycast.com/pricing).
+I've been a subscriber or Raycast Pro + Advanced AI for a year, which cost me $16/month.

+Here are the features that interested me the most:

+- Sync between devices

+You never think about this until you need it.
+I got so used to using Raycast on my personal laptop that when I got a new MacBook Pro from my company I felt like I only had one hand.

+With "Sync Between Devices", all of your Snippets, QuickLinks, Extensions and customized shortcut are always up to date on all devices.
+One thing to note is that the Clipboard History, Settings and Script Commands

+- AI Chat

+Although this feature was a lot more attractive a year ago, it is still useful and I use it daily.
+I chat daily with Opus 4 and Gemini Pro 2.5, depending on what task I want.

+- Infinite Clipboard and Raycast Notes

+In free Raycast, there is both a limit to clipboard entries (anything you copied over 3 months ago is deleted) and Raycast Notes (you can only have 5 at a time).

+These are two features that I use a lot so both uses being unlimited is very convenient.

+Some Pro features that I don't care for, such as:

+- Custom Themes

+Deciding how customizable to make the your product's design is a serious challenge.
+There are accessibility, functional, and aesthetic concerns.

+That being said, it feels really undercooked.
+There is a lot of potential for how to customize the Raycast UI, but the current solution isn't good enough.

+- Custom Window Layouts

+Imagine organizing your windows with a single hotkey.
+Wanna do iOS development?
+You can open Xcode and iPhone Mirror side by side in seconds.
+Web development?
+Open Cursor and Chrome in whatever layout

+## What's Next

+Raycast has become a true case study for me, and there is a lot that I still want to explore.

 ## Conclusion

+By this point, you know that this article is biased so let me just say it: Raycast may be my favourite software of all time.

+It feels polished, simple when it needs to and extensible enough that you can customize it for hundreds of hours.
+It has become a core part of how I use my computer.

 that is a valid question